 - Good Friday was the preparation day that precedes the Sabbath, and the Sabbath begins at sunset on Friday (Luke 23:54).
 Jesus was crucified the day before the Sabbath (on Friday morning; the first day) and raised after the day after Sabbath (Luke 24:1) early on Sunday morning (the third day; see Luke 24:46).

-- A Jewish day is twelve hours long (John 11:9).
+- In scripture, there are reckoned to be about twelve hours of daylight (John 11:9).
 So when the gospel writers refer to the third hour or the sixth hour of the day, they mean the third or sixth hour after sunrise.

 - At Easter, the sun rises in Jerusalem at around 6:30am and sets at 7pm.
 This means everything that needed to be done – from the trial to the crucifixion and the burial of Jesus – had to be completed before the commencement of the Sabbath at around 7pm.
 We can fiddle with the timing of the events, but sunset provides us with a hard deadline.